Pea75x/GA-project-3-frontend/README.md

 ## Wins

-I think the search bar on the explore page was done really well.
+1. I think the search bar on the explore page was done really well.
 It is case insensitive and works with the category searches too.
+I think it makes the search bar slick and easy to use.

 This was all done in the back end by creating a request that takes the search text, category and station.